Scotland’s Oldest Working Distillery Releases Only 320 Decanters of Latest Whisky

 According to The Glenturret website, Prowess was created by Master Blender Bob Dalgarno.
 It is a blend of two different casks, one filled in 1987 and the other in 1988.
 The brand says the whiskey is “inspired by the many skilled hands that create the whisky at every step of its journey to bottling.”

-You can inquire about purchasing a bottle on The Glenturret website, where it retails for a cool £11,800 ($14,367).
+You can inquire about purchasing a bottle on The Glenturret website, where it retails for a cool ÂŁ11,800 ($14,367).

-Here at Whiskey Raiders, we do more than write about current events in Whiskey.
-We are the only media property reviewing whiskeys and aggregating the scores and reviews of other significant voices in the whiskey world in one place.
-We also scour the internet daily in search of the best whiskey deals out there.
-If you’re interested in having a great whiskey deal and the latest news and reviews delivered to your inbox each morning, sign up for our Daily Deal Newsletter!
+Here at The Daily Pour, we do more than write about current events in spirit.
+We are the only media property reviewing spirits and aggregating the scores and reviews of other significant voices in the spirit world in one place.
+If you’re interested in getting a shot of spirit in your morning email, sign up for our Whiskey Deal of the Day Newsletter

 Filed Under: